-Not even Brooks Adams could write and more manusate pungent sentance.
-The pity is that its fits into the picture.
-But just as the bank holds the balance, and, as Hatherine Brush says, is always right, so there is a balance in the nature of things to which we are held accountable even though the accounting may be a tragedy.
-For some time now I have felt the presense of another tone not only in written opinion, but in personal conversation.
-I pick up a man on the road.
-He tells me his story.
-Hunting for a job.
-Shoe cutter by trade.
-Used to make \$38 to 40 per week.
-Wages now \$18.00 per week, if he m could only get a job.
-Possibility that his young wife, mother of four children, oldest five years, youngest 10 months may may get a job in the factory where he is refused; hopes that because they want her, they will take him.
-Then both together may earn almost as much as he earned before.
-They will hire some elderly person to take care of the children.
-Taking it by and large how near right would brooks Adams be in asserting that woman in industry has been but to make it impossible for the husband to earn enough to maintain a home while she rears the children.
-Will the children die off, or will the town orstate step in to provide for them ?
-I read in a recent magazine an anonymous record of a woman who vuluntarily chose a professional career; has been successful; but at fifty the zest of life has gone; she finds herself increasingly isolated from the main currents, as if, so to speak, she were slowly moving out onto a promontory of existance alone, - conacious that the life strain that for acons has been finding its way into her EMBERGER person ends .
+Not even Brooks Adams could write a more pungent sentence.
+The pity is that it fits into the picture.
+But just as the bank holds the balance, and, as Kathrine Brush says, is always right, so there is a balance in the nature of things to which we are held accountable even though the accounting may be a tragedy. do even now catch the presence of another tone not only in written opinion, but in personal conversation.
+I pick up a man on the road. tells me his story.
+Hunting for a job. cutter by trade.
+Used to make \$ 38 to \$ 40. per Wages now \$ 18.00 per week, if he only could get a job.
+Possibility that his young wife, mother of four children, oldest five years, youngest ten months may get a job in the factory where he is refused; hopes that because they want her, they will take him.
+Then both together may earn almost as much as he earned before. will hire some elderly person to take care of the Taking it by and large how near right children. would Brooks Adams be in asserting that the result of woman in industry has been but to make it impossible for the husband to earn enough to Will maintain a home while she rears the children! the children die off, or will the Town or State step in to provide for them?
+I read a recent article anonymous record of a woman who voluntarily chose a professional career; has been successful; but at fifty the zest of life has gone; she finds herself increasingly isolated from the main currents, as if, so to speak, she were slowly moving out onto a promontory of existence alone, - conscious that the life strain that for aeons has been finding its way into her persons ends.
 It is tragic but the balance is exhausted.
 The memory of a million thrills does not atone.

-"Ten Years after The Divorce" I would not divorce him?
-Anonymous" August Harpers strikes another strain, and brings us back from world of disillusion and discontent, wise with a wisdom that perchance only a suffering experience can attain, hat "But we could go on together trying to understand each other, sometimes perhaps succeeding.
-Always we should wait for our karkstrain boy's train together, and together we should do what we could to make the life for whichwe are mutually responsible a happy one.
-Together we should give him the comfort he now lacks of happy parents, a comfort which is the tragic, quietly desparate need of every child.
+Another in "Ten Years After The Divorce".
+Anonymous" strikes another strain, and brings us back from a world of disillusion and discontent, wise with a wisdom that perchance only a suffering experience can attain.
+"But we could go on together trying to understand each other, sometimes perhaps succeeding.
+Always we should wait for our boy's train together, and together we should do what we could to make the life for which we are mutually responsible a happy Together we should give him the comfort he now lacks of happy parents, a comfort which is the tragic, quietly desperate need of every child.

-"If I had it do do over again, I would not divorce my husband, but this is a fact I should not confess to a single living soul."
+"If I had to do it over again, I would not divorce my husband, but this is a fact I should not confess to a single living soul."